chadwhitman/Django-Base-Theme/README.md

 ### Django Base Theme
-- A responsive front-end boilerplate designed for <a href="http://wharton.upenn.edu">Wharton</a> <a href="https://www.djangoproject.com">Django</a>/<a href="https://www.python.org">Python</a> apps.
+- Django Base Theme is a responsive front-end boilerplate designed for <a href="http://wharton.upenn.edu">Wharton</a> <a href="https://www.djangoproject.com">Django</a>/<a href="https://www.python.org">Python</a> apps.
-- Contains helpful plugins, components and standards to help you get started.
+- It contains helpful plugins, components and standards to help you get started.
-- Includes <a href="http://standards.wharton.upenn.edu">official Wharton branding styles, logos, layouts and fonts</a>.
+- It also includes <a href="http://standards.wharton.upenn.edu">official Wharton branding styles, logos, layouts and fonts</a>.

 ### Table of Contents
 - Components & Standards
-- CSS Guidelines
 - SASS/SCSS Integration
 - Modifying Settings.py
 	- Adding Directories